Stamp numbering system: Catalog numbering systems

 Over time, stamp numbers may become a shorthand for collectors and dealers.
 Scott Catalogue, Gibbons, Yvert and Michel catalogs all use different arrangements for numbering regular and special-purpose types, and attach different importance to variations in paper, perforation, watermark and other types.

-Because of its commercial importance the publishers of the Scott Catalogue claim copyright on their numbering systems, and grant only limited licences for their use by others.
+Because of its commercial importance, the publishers of the Scott Catalogue claim copyright on their numbering system, and grant only limited licences for its use by others.
 The inconsistency with which Scott enforced these licences resulted in a lawsuit by Krause Publications (publishers of the Minkus Catalogue) for copyright infringement.
 After Krause filed a defence the suit was settled out of court, and Krause continued to reference the Scott numbers.
 It has been speculated that Scott was not successful.
 Attempts by philatelists to establish an alternative have not yet been successful.

 Official numbering systems

 In general, governments have not tried to number their own stamps.
 The People's Republic of China is a notable exception, having inscribed most of its stamps with a unique numbering system since 1949.

 In 2002, as part of efforts to control allegedly illegal stamps, the Universal Postal Union introduced the WADP Numbering System (WNS) for new issues by UPU members.